yaigdev/CAI/README.md

 License
 -------

-Cards Against Cryptography is shamelessly based on Cards Against Humanity, which was released under a Creative Commons BY-NC-SA 2.0 license (https://creativecommons.org/licenses/by-nc-sa/2.0/).
+Cards Against Infrastructure is shamelessly based on Cards Against Humanity, which was released under a Creative Commons BY-NC-SA 2.0 license (https://creativecommons.org/licenses/by-nc-sa/2.0/).

 <img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/2.0/88x31.png" />

-Cards Against Cryptography is released under the same license, which means you can use, remix, and share the game for free, but cannot sell it.
+Cards Against Infrastructure is released under the same license, which means you can use, remix, and share the game for free, but cannot sell it.

+This is also a fork based on Cards Against Cryptography.

 Contributing
 ------------